atxryan/cobalt/docs/2_QUICK_START_GUIDE.md

     terraform apply
     ```

-1. Take note of the name of the resource group output from Terraform apply.
+1. From the terminal, take note of the name of the resource group output from Terraform apply.
+In the next step, you'll log in to the Azure portal and search for this resource group.

 * **Azure Hello World CIT [Main.tf](https://github.com/microsoft/cobalt/blob/master/infra/templates/az-hello-world/main.tf) File**